MingyeXu/mm-3dscene/README.md

 ## Contact

 You are welcome to send pull requests or share some ideas with us.
-Contact information: Mingye Xu () or Mutian Xu (mutianxu@link.cuhk.edu.cn).
+Contact information: Mingye Xu (my.xu@siat.ac.cn) or Mutian Xu (mutianxu@link.cuhk.edu.cn).

 ## Acknowledgement